 From single channel to omnichannel

-Hopefully, you have now gained an understanding of what the focal point in an omnichannel mindset is and why it can be valuable to implement as a business model.
-To obtain a deeper understanding of omnichannel, however, it may be relevant to turn back time a bit and look at the journey from single channel to multi channel, from multi channel to cross channel and from cross channel to omnichannel.
+We have briefly explained the focal point in an omnichannel mindset and why it can be valuable to implement as a business model.
+However, to obtain a deeper understanding of omnichannel, it may be relevant to turn back time and look at the journey from single channel to multi channel, from multi channel to cross channel, and from cross channel to omnichannel

-Briefly explained multi channel means that you sell your goods on more than one channel (e.g., in a physical store and on a webshop), but your channels do not work together.
+Briefly explained multi channel means that you sell your products through more than one channel (a physical store, webshop, etc.), but your channels do not collaborate.
 Instead, they are divided into silos and handled as two or more different businesses.
-For example, if you have a physical store and a webshop, these will each have their inventory, management, business idea, marketing strategy, etc. It will not be possible for your customers to use a gift card across your channels or return a product purchased at your webshop in your physical store.
+For example, if you have a physical store and a webshop, these will each have seperate inventory, management, business idea, marketing strategy, etc. It will not be possible for your customers to use a gift card across your channels or return a product purchased at your webshop in your physical store.

-Unified commerce is a further development of omnichannel, which briefly explained is a total solution that allows you to execute on your omnichannel business model.
+Unified commerce is a development of omnichannel, which briefly explained is a complete solution that allows you to execute on your omnichannel business model.

-Although your sales channels with an omnichannel business model are integrated, your knowledge of your customer's current situation may be limited due to a lack of homogeneous and updated data.
-Therefore, you may end up sending your customers offers that are not relevant to them at that time, which may give them an impersonal experience.
+Even though your sales channels are integrated when you have implemented an omnichannel business model, your knowledge of your customer’s current situation may be limited due to a lack of homogeneous and updated data.
+Therefore, you may end up sending your customers offers that are not relevant to them at that time, which can result in an impersonal customer experience.

-To create the coherence required by an omnichannel business model, things must be seen in a bigger perspective, and the idea of channels must be ditched.
-Instead, the focus should be on your customer's experience with your overall business.
+To create the coherence an omnichannel business model requires, you have to look at things in a bigger picture, and the idea of channels must be eliminated.
+Instead, the focus should be on your customer’s experience with your entire business.
 However, it is easier said than done.
 You may be forced to work in channels if you lack the necessary solutions and integrations to create coherence between your systems, data, etc.

-Unified commerce is a further development of omnichannel, which briefly explained is a total solution that allows you to execute on your omnichannel business model.
+Unified commerce is a development of omnichannel, which briefly explained is a complete solution that allows you to execute on your omnichannel business model.
 Your database is integrated and exchanged directly between your channels.
-Thus, you achieve an overall picture of your customer that gives you insight into your customer's needs and desires here-and-now.
+Thus, you achieve an overall view of your customers and get an insight into your customer's needs and desires in the exact moment.
 With this knowledge, you can tailor personalized offers to your customers, and give them a personalized service when shopping in your physical store.
 That way, you can increase your chances of both upselling and additional sales.

 Earlier this year, føtex launched their loyalty application føtex Plus, where they provide personalized offers and discounts to users of the app.
 This is another example of a retail company that has created a successful omnichannel business by focusing on the value of the data they receive from their customers.

-Have you decided to implement an omnichannel mindset in your business, but are unsure how to get started?
-It may be a good idea to begin by formulating a clear and distinct strategy for your omnichannel business model.
+Have you decided to implement an omnichannel mindset in your business but are unsure how to get started?
+It may be a good idea to begin by creating a clear and distinct strategy for your omnichannel business model.
 Read our blog post, where we review some concrete suggestions on how you can create a successful omnichannel strategy for your business.